zinping/MERN-Stack-Tracker/README.md

 ## :cool: Backend Features

-* All data stored in collections in a mongoDB.Atlas database that costs nothing to use in the free tier option.
+* All data stored in collections in a mongoDB Atlas database that costs nothing to use in the free tier option.
 Data can be edited from the mongoDB.Atlas collection or from within the React frontend

 ### :cool: Frontend Featurres